RoyalIcing/jest-zest/README.md

 describe('when user is admin', () => {
   new userKind('admin');
-  // OR? provide feedback is this is more natural:
-  // userKind.current = 'admin';

   it('shows edit post button', () => {
     expect(getByRole('button', { name: 'Edit post' })).toBeVisible();